A topic from the subject of Biochemistry in Chemistry.

 This experiment provides visual evidence of the process of photosynthesis and the role of chlorophyll in this process.

-It demonstrates the production of oxygen bubbles, the movement of chloroplasts toward the light source, and the color changes in the leaves, which are all indicators of photosynthetic activity.
+It demonstrates the production of oxygen bubbles (as a byproduct of photosynthesis), the movement of chloroplasts toward the light source (to maximize light absorption), and potentially, changes in leaf color (due to chlorophyll activity).
+These are all indicators of photosynthetic activity.

 Share on: